hylo-lang/specification/spec.md

       let comparator = Int.<
       let (x, y) = (2, 3)
       let z = min[x, y, by: comparator]
-        // the value of 'z' projects both the values of 'x' and 'y',
-        // but not that of 'comparator'
+        // 'z' projects both 'x' and 'y', but not 'comparator' print(z)
-      print(z)
     }
     ```

     The expression `min[x, y, by: comparator]` is a call to the `let` implementation of `min`, which projects the values of its first and second arguments, but not that of its third argument.

-7. A closure projects the objects it captures by projection.

-8. An object projects the objects captured by the stored projections with which it has been initialized.

-9. If an object `o1` projects an object `o2` immutably, `o2` is immutable for the duration of `o1`'s lifetime.
-If an object `o1` projects an object `o2` mutably, `o2` is inaccessible for the duration of `o1`'s lifetime.
+8. If a projection `p` projects an object `o` immutably, `o` is immutable for the duration of `p`'s lifetime.
+If a projection `p` projects an object `o` mutably, `o` is inaccessible for the duration of `p`'s lifetime.

-10. (Example) Mutable projection:
+9. (Example) Mutable and immutable projections:

     ```val
-    fun main() {
+    fun f1() {
       var x = 42
-      inout y = x // mutable projection begins here print(x)    // error: the value of 'x' is projected mutably x += 1      // error: the value of 'x' is projected mutably print(y)    // mutable projection ends afterward
+      inout y = x // mutable projection begins here print(x)    // error: 'x' is projected mutably x += 1      // error: 'x' is projected mutably print(y)    // mutable projection ends afterward
     }
-    ```

-11. (Example) Immutable projection:

-    ```val
-    fun main() {
+    fun f2() {
       var x = 42
       let y = y   // immutable projection begins here print(x)    // OK
-      x += 1      // error: the value of 'x' is projected immutably print(y)    // immutable projection ends afterward
+      x += 1      // error: 'x' is projected immutably
+      print(y)    // immutable projection ends afterward
     }
     ```

+10. An object may capture a projection at its initialization.
+A captured projection is released when the lifetime of the capturing object ends.
+The captured projections of a closure are defined by its environment.
+The captured projections of a tuple or instance of a product type are defined by the stored projections that were used to initialize that object.

+## Modules

+1. A Val program organizes code into *modules*.
+A module is a collection of declarations.

+2. A module is called an *entry module* if it defines a public global function named `main` with type `() -> ()`.
+A program shall contain exactly one entry module.

+## Program execution

+1. A program shall designate one entry module.

+2. Executing a program starts a thread of execution in which the `main` function of its entry module is invoked.
+[Note: the arguments passed to the program from the environment in which it is run are stored in the global variable `Val.Environment.Arguments`.]

+### Sequential execution

+1. The *immediate sub-expressions* of an expression `e` are:

+    1. the operands of `e`,

+    2. any function call that `e` implicitly invokes, or

+    3. if `e` is a function call or implicitly invokes a function, the expression of each default argument used in the call.

+2. A *sub-expression* of an expression `e` is an immediate sub-expression of `e` or a sub-expression of an immediate sub-expression of `e`.

+3. Modifying an object, calling a library I/O function, or calling a function that does any of those operations are all side effects, which are changes in the state of the execution environment. *Evaluation* of an expression (or a sub-expression) in general includes both value computations (including determining the identity of an object for lvalue evaluation and fetching a value previously assigned to an object for rvalue evaluation) and initiation of side effects.

+4. *Sequenced before* is an asymmetric, transitive, pair-wise relation between evaluations executed by a single thread, which induces a partial order among those evaluations.
+Given any two evaluations A and B, if A is sequenced before B (or, equivalently, B is sequenced after A), then the execution of A shall precede the execution of B. If A is not sequenced before B and B is not sequenced before A, then A and B are unsequenced.
+[Note: The execution of unsequenced evaluations can overlap.]
+Evaluations A and B are indeterminately sequenced when either A is sequenced before B or B is sequenced before A, but it is unspecified which.
+[Note: Indeterminately sequenced evaluations cannot overlap, but either could be executed first.]
+An expression `e1` is said to be sequenced before an expression `e2` if every value computation and every side effect associated with the expression `e1` is sequenced before every value computation and every side effect associated with the expression `e2`.

+5. The immediate sub-expressions of an expression are sequenced from left to right.

 # Types